Five Things To Know When You Move House

 Continue reading

-Should We Give Girls More Choice Over Their PE Kit?
+Should Girls Have More Say Over Their PE Kit?

 A recent post on LinkedIn caught my interest.
 It was titled, ‘All change.
 Is it time to review women’s sports kit?’
 Reading as a woman who has felt very uncomfortable at times in her sports attire (see below for my rant on skorts) this hit a nerve.
 I’ve been seeing more on this conversation over the past few years which is great, but on the flipside, it’s crazy that it’s 2022 and this is even a discussion at all.
 From whether or not elite hockey players should have to wear the dreaded skort, to Wimbledon and England football players having to conform to the all-white kit, (the thought of wearing white and getting your period just raises anxiety levels) So could a simple thing like what you have to wear, stop a girl from even taking part in sport the first place?